graycoreio/daffodil/libs/design/src/core/roving-tab-index/README.md

 Roving tab index (RTI) manages keyboard focus across groups of interactive elements.

+## Overview

+It automatically handles `<a>` and `<button>` elements, supports arbitrarily nested groups with boundary-based scoping, and provides full keyboard navigation support.

 ## Targets

 All `<a>` and `<button>` elements are automatically treated as RTI targets.
 Other elements can become targets by using the `rti` directive.